lingochen/FastSubd-Re/docs/design_note.md

 Limitation/PitFall

-directededge must be contiguous without hole or freed space. add another layer to solved it for editing purpose.(@bulb, 2025/02)
+directededge must be contiguous without hole or freed space. add another layer to solved it for editing purpose.(@solved, 2025/02)

 so we needs flexibility to handle the editing operation, and the underlying data can be optimized and contiguous at will.(@done, 2023/12)

-now design an halfEdge based PolygonMesh to handle editing, and internally we use triangle directEdge mesh to handle the subdivision, drawing, and collision.
+now design an halfEdge based PolygonMesh to handle editing, and internally we use triangle directEdge mesh to handle the subdivision, drawing, and collision.(2025/02)

+subdivision without updating halfEdge or directedEdge.

 nice to have?